eclipse-openj9/openj9-docs/docs/xminf.md

 Specifies the minimum and maximum proportion of the heap that must remain free after a global garbage collection (GC) cycle.

-If the free space is above or below these limits, the OpenJ9 VM attempts to adjust the heap size so that: `-Xminf` &le; free space &le; `-Xmaxf`.
+If the free space is above or below these limits, the Eclipse OpenJ9&trade; VM attempts to adjust the heap size so that: `-Xminf` &le; free space &le; `-Xmaxf`.

 ## Syntax